KanishAnand/Bulk-Purchase-WebApp/README.md

 # Bulk-Purchase-WebApp

 ## About
 This is a Web application based on MERN stack - MongoDB, Express.js, React.js, and Node.js.
-It is basically a webapp where users can buy and sell products in bulk quantities.
+It is basically a webapp where users can recruit and apply for jobs.
--   The app has an option for sellers to host their products along with the minimum bulk dispatch quantity, upload images of the product, cancel or dispatch products.
--   Customers can select from the listed products or search desired products and order them with their own required quantity.
--   Webapp support fuzzy searching, sorting results by price,quantity and rating.
-- Customer can see list of all their ordered products along with their current status.
-- Customer can rate vendors and products and also add their reviews.

 ## Requirements: